hlefebvr/idol/docs/tutorials/dantzig-wolfe/dantzig_wolfe.rst

 Though this model contains an exponential number of variables (i.e., columns) it can be solved efficiently using Column Generation and Branch-and-price.
 In such a case, the pricing problem is a Knapsack Problem.

-Automatic reformulation in idol
+Automatic Reformulation in Idol
 -------------------------------

 The simplest way to solve a problem using column generation and idol is through its automatic reformulation feature.
 To use this, one simply needs to give the *original space* formulation of the problem (here, the *so-called* direct model) and to indicate which constraints should be moved to the pricing problem (here, the knapsack constraints).

-Implementing the direct model with idol
+Implementing the Direct Model with Idol
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To read an instance for GAP, we first need to include the header file located in :code:`"idol/problems/generalized-assignment-problem/GAP_Instance.h"`.